jbperr/DWM-SRAM-Data-Dive/README.md

 # DWM SRAM Data Dive

 This repository will store all of the information I can find as to how Dragon Warrior Monsters on the Gameboy Color stores its save data.
+An example sav file is provided and a screenshot of the below information highlighted is also available.
 ## Found

 Numbers given are the byte number.